About the Victoria Community Health Co-operative

-Our Vision is of the Victoria Health Co-op as a leader in a community that supports individual and communal well-being through education, volunteerism and the active pursuit of optimal wellness.
+Our Vision for the Victoria Health Co-op is to be a leader in our community to support individual and communal well-being through education, volunteerism and the active pursuit of optimal wellness.

 Our Mission is to empower and support individuals and groups, including underserved communities, to adopt healthy lifestyle practices and move towards well-being.

 We are a group of individuals, passionate about well-being for ourselves and our community.
 We bring together wellness practitioner member-owners from many disciplines and Co-op member-owners to benefit from their treatments.
 We organize and support wellness programs for members and the wider community.
 Our Board of Directors is diverse and manages the activities of the VHC as our organization is primarily volunteer-run.

 The Victoria Community Health Co-operative, more commonly known as Victoria Health Co-op or the VHC, is a community-owned enterprise in which every member-owner has equal rights and responsibilities.

 The Victoria Health Co-op is a general membership co-op.
 Any legal person (any entity that can sign a contract, whether a human person, a business, etc) can apply for membership, subject only to the approval of the Board.
 We have no geographical limits and we are members of the International Co-operative Alliance (ICA).

 Our members (around 300 currently active) govern the Co-op through a Board of up to 9 members whom they elect at each Annual General Meeting.
 Any member-owner can stand as a candidate for the Board.
 Directorships run for 3 years and the terms are staggered to provide a balance of continuity and fresh eyes.
 The Board is answerable to the member-owners.
 More information is set out under our Articles of Incorporation and Rules of Association below:

 Articles of Incorporation (PDF coming soon)